wallop51/PirateBot/README.md

 ### Prerequisites

-To run this project localy you will need
+To run this project locally you will need
 * Python (3.9 or higher)
 * python discord module